Mariachi: Aesthetics

 Charro is the "outfit of the rancher" and made its way to mariachi when it came to showing mariachis nationally.
 It is meant not to give off the sound of Mexico but also the look of it, representing their country.
-Bands could have similarly looking churros but they are all unique to either the band or each player.
+Bands could have similarly looking charros but they are all unique to either the band or each player.

 Mariachi has multiple stages it can perform on, including big elaborate stages with stair-like platforms elevating the performers and musicians, usually with the singer being in the middle of it all.
 Mariachi can be played anywhere, though, with all or most instruments being portable.

-Styles of Mariachi
+Styles of mariachi

-Son Jarocho is its own style of music of what they call "sones."
-There are multiple styles of these sones, which collectively are called "sonecitos del pais," which means "little songs from the countryside."
-Each style comes from its own region, which originated in the 1800s, mixing Mexican and other regional or outsider music to this style of music and resulting in a very inviting kind of music and dance.
+Son Jarocho is a style of music composed of "sones".
+There are multiple styles of sones, which collectively are called "sonecitos del pais", which means "little songs from the countryside".
+Each style comes from its own region, which originated in the 1800s, mixing Mexican and other regional or outsider music to create this style of music.

-Bolero is a style of mariachi music that showcases the singer, usually singing more operatically, and is known having lyrics that contain romantic subjects.
-This kind of mariachi is much slower, more intimate, and softer.
-But it still has a grandiose sound, which can be great for people who have bought a smaller mariachi band for private purposes to serenade someone, or a band with more players to share this beautiful sound with whoever listens.
+Bolero is a style of mariachi music that showcases the singer and is known having lyrics that contain romantic subjects.
+This kind of mariachi is categorized as much slower, more intimate, and softer than traditional styles.

-Ranchera is a style of music typical played with a Mariachi band, being a slower, more emotional kind of style compared to other styles, Ranchera is what people hear most, other than traditional mariachi, and has a beautiful sound, emphasizing vocals and the stories of rural life on ranches and similar places.
-It is a unique sound that you can imagine being sung on a ranch to a wife, someone who is distraught, or just someone letting their feelings out.
+Ranchera is a style of music typical played by a Mariachi band, being a slower, more emotional kind of style, emphasizing vocals and the stories of rural life on ranches and similar places.

 Corridos are another kind of ballad, ballads are seen to be very emotional and talks about any "heavy" topic including loss, being poor, relationship struggles, etc. Talking about harsher topics, slower pace and less happy sound.
 Still having beautiful vocals and instrumentals.

-Banda's are similar to Mariachi bands but they are more about wind and brass instruments, not so much string or any at all, and vocals are used in the sound of Banda Music.
-Banda's got their sound from hearing military bands perform and then developed their own sound, brass instruments and that marching sound is what makes this music unique than any other.
+Bandas are similar to Mariachi bands but they are more about wind and brass instruments, not so much string or any at all, and vocals are used in the sound of Banda Music.
+Bandas got their sound from hearing military bands perform and then developed their own sound, brass instruments and that marching sound is what makes this music unique than any other.